 John recounts how one of his cousins was in the RAF, and wound up as King George’s stand-in for an official portrait painting while in England.

-It’s like being part of a historical relay, and John just handed me the baton.
-It’s a better souvenir than any t-shirt or mug, this opportunity to listen to someone else’s life story.
-I love sharing these moments with strangers who begin to feel like friends.
-Creating relevancy, one family story at a time.
+This opportunity to listen to someone else’s life story is a better souvenir than any t-shirt or mug.
+I love sharing these moments with strangers who begin to feel like friends as they build the town’s relevancy one family story at a time.

 My week continues like this.
 I fall in love over and over again with the Canadian Badlands, its history, its people, and its landscape.